cables-gl/cables_electron/README.md

 - `--fullscreen` open editor in fullscreen window on start
 - `--maximize-renderer` maximize the renderer to window size on start
+- `--force-igpu` force using integrated GPU when there are multiple GPUs available (also keeps the Chromium GPU blocklist enabled)
+- `--dont-force-dgpu` do NOT force using discrete GPU (on Linux also keeps the Chromium GPU blocklist enabled)

 ## Builds